perlwasm/talk-perlcic-2020/index.md

 In persuit of this goal, I've written some modules to allow me to do that.

 Wasm::Wasmtime is a low level library that lets you introspect and call WebAssembly code.
+It binds to the Wasmtime runtime.

-Wasm.pm is a higher level interface that makes it easy to call between Perl and WebAssembly
+Wasm.pm is a higher level interface that makes it easy to call between Perl and WebAssembly without having to know a lot about how WebAssembly works.

-Finally plasm or PerL webASeMbly is a tool for poking around with and running WebAssembly binaries from the command-line.
+Finally plasm or PerL wASM is a tool for poking around with and running WebAssembly binaries from the command-line.

 ---